What resources are available to researchers at NCHS?

 Much of the material in archives is rare and fragile, which means that your experience as a visitor to the archives will be different from visiting a library.
 The archival materials are kept in a separate storage space, which can only be accessed by staff.
 Unlike a library, where patrons are free to peruse the shelves, researchers at the archives will be assisted by staff and volunteers, who will help you uncover the information you are searching for.

 What can I expect when I arrive to conduct research at NCHS?

 Some material might be too fragile or awkward to copy safely.
-In many cases you can take your own photographs (no flash, please!) of material as a research aid.
-Just let us know what you want copied and we can review the options with you.
+In many cases, you can take your own photographs (no flash, please!) of material as a research aid.
+Just let us know what you want to be copied and we can review the options with you.